open-resources/dash_curriculum/_sources/part1/chapter2_Gab.md

 # Chapter 2: Getting Started with Dash

 ## What you will learn
-This chapter sets the basis to create Dash Applications.
-Starting from a simple example, the structure of a Dash app will be explained.
-By the end of the chapter, you'll be able to understand the following code and launch your first Dash App:
+This chapter sets the foundation for the creation of Dash Applications.
+Starting from a minimal example, we'll explain the structure of a Dash app, how to interact with it, and how to update it.
+By the end of the chapter, you'll understand the following code and know how to launch your first Dash App:

 ```
 # (1) Import packages --------------------------------------------
-from dash import Dash
+from dash import Dash, dcc
-import dash_core_components as dcc
 import dash_bootstrap_components as dbc

 # (2) Prepare Data --------------------------------------------